 Capitalize unused space to increase your bottom line

 Utilities are essential expenses that can rob a business of its cash flow.
-A business' bottom line can become victim to the fluctuations and increases of utility costs over time.
-Keeping energy expenses under control is an effective, yet often overlooked, method of protecting your bottom line.
+A business' bottom line can become victim to the fluctuations and increases of utility costs.
+Bringing your energy expenses under control is an effective, yet often overlooked, method of increasing your bottom line.

 Businesses can improve their bottom line by utilizing solar to stabilize fluctuations in energy expenses, protect businesses from energy market volatility, and reduce payments to utility companies.